Tax Fraud and Tax Evasion

 Our firm then took-over the tax audit.
 While it took a good deal of time we ultimately were able to persuade the IRS to agree not to pursue a criminal tax case.
 A lot of this could have been avoided if the taxpayer had consulted with us much earlier in the audit process.

 In another recent case handled by tax attorney Dennis Brager, the IRS alleged that our client had failed to report over $600,000 in income and didn't file tax returns for more than 6 years.
 Nevertheless we ultimately settled the case for much less than the IRS first demanded, and without paying any tax fraud penalties.

-An experienced tax fraud lawyer can help you navigate the treacherous waters of an IRS tax audit, and help formulate an effective strategy.
-Whether and when to answer questions from the IRS, or whether to stand on your 5th Amendment rights, are questions that only a tax fraud lawyer can help you answer.
+An experienced criminal tax fraud lawyer can help you navigate the treacherous waters of an IRS tax audit, and help formulate an effective strategy.
+Whether and when to answer questions from the IRS, or whether to stand on your 5th Amendment rights, are questions that only a criminal tax fraud lawyer can help you answer.
 Your financial wellbeing, as well as your personal freedom may depend on the right answers.
-If you or your accountant even suspects that you might be subject to a criminal or civil tax fraud penalty you owe it to yourself to arrange for an appointment with tax attorney Dennis Brager.
+If you or your accountant even suspects that you might be subject to a criminal or civil tax fraud penalty you owe it to yourself to arrange for an appointment with LA criminal tax attorney Dennis Brager.